 Behind the Scenes and Credits

 When Tucker Harding (TERUMI MATTHEWS), a writer of hard-boiled fiction, steps out to buy coffee one day in 1953, she finds herself mysteriously transported to 1997.
-Wandering time-confused through New York's East Village, she collides with Drew (NICOLE ZARAY), a jaded young woman with blossoming self-destructive urges.
-Unable to write even a proper suicide note, Drew is desperately trying to locate where her car is parked so she can escape the city.
-These two soon realize they are "time freaks" -- souls who are able to live time out of order.
+Wandering confused through New York's East Village, she collides with Drew (NICOLE ZARAY), a jaded young woman with blossoming self-destructive urges who is desperately trying to locate where her car is parked so she can escape the City.
+These two soon realize they are both "time freaks" -- souls who are able to live time out of order.
 Tucker and Drew join forces to unravel the mystery of Tucker's impending murder in th 50's.
 Their efforts are confounded by femme fatale Ophelia (BELINDA BECKER) and man-fatale ISAAC (JAMES URBANIAK).

 The film was shot in Super-16 in 1996 in Williamsburg, Brooklyn, and after a year on the festival circuit was released theatrically.